 ‘I tried.
 I knew you would not agree, so I kept searching.’

 ‘You found nothing.’
-A wry smile spread over Harry’s lips.
+A wry smile spread over Harry’s lips as the hope died.
 ‘Oh well, then.’

 Salazar’s wand fountained green and silver sparks.
 ‘You don’t need to be a sacrifice!
 You are my heir, the last of my family that I recognise.’